ORCID/ORCID-Source/orcid-integration-test/src/test/manual-test/README.md

 	* Check that notification to add a work has posted
 	* Check that notifications from the previous updates have posted

-###Refresh tokens
+##Refresh tokens
-1. Generate a new token with the same scopes and expiration at the 2.0 token and do not revoke the original token
+1. Generate a new token with the same scopes and expiration as the 2.0 token and do not revoke the original token

 ```
 curl -i -L -k -H 'Authorization: Bearer [2.0 token]' -d 'refresh_token=[2.0 refresh]' -d 'grant_type=refresh_token' -d 'client_id=[client id]' -d 'client_secret=[client secret]' -d 'revoke_old=false' https://qa.orcid.org/oauth/token